 How important are star ratings?

-Our study shows over a fifth (21%) of consumers do focus on the star rating of a product, whilst 20% look mainly at negative reviews.
-Only a tenth (10%) of buyers said that they don’t consider reviews in their decision.
+Our study shows that 31% of consumers do focus on the star rating of a product, whilst 17% look mainly at negative reviews.

-In terms of a product’s star rating, four in five (80%) said they wouldn’t purchase a product with a rating of less than three out of five stars, and 5% of consumers would only purchase a product with five-star reviews.
+In terms of a product’s star rating, 35% said they wouldn’t purchase a product with a rating of less than four out of five stars, and 21% of consumers would only purchase a product with five-star reviews.

 How much will people spend before consulting customer reviews?